RKLong/Movies-ETL/README.md

 # Movies-ETL
-UCB Challenge: Perform the Extract, Transform and Load process
+UCB Challenge: Extract, transform and load data from datasets (from  different sources) to an existing database.

 # Overview of the Analysis